 A charge of Negligent Homicide is very similar to Manslaughter; however, Manslaughter is a “recklessness” standard which requires a gross deviation from a standard of conduct verses a “negligence” standard involving a gross deviation from a standard of care.
 Speed, without the presence of alcohol or drugs, is what normally pushes a prosecutor to charge Vehicular Negligent Homicide rather than Vehicular Manslaughter.

-Need an Arizona Negligent Homicide Attorney?
-Contact David Michael Cantor if you have been charged with Negligent Homicide (Vehicular).
-Call 24/7 602-307-0808 or click here to fill out our contact form for a Free Consultation.
+If you have been charged with Negligent Homicide (Vehicular), call our offices at 602-307-0808 or click here to fill out our contact form for a Free Consultation.
 We are available at any time, day or night.

-If the jury determines there was a dangerous instrument (i.e., the car) or deadly weapon used, then the crime is categorized as class four (4) “Dangerous” felony which carries a minimum of four (4) years in prison; six (6) years presumptive in prison; and eight (8) years maximum in prison.
+If the jury determines there was a dangerous instrument (i.e., the car) or deadly weapon used, then the crime is categorized as Class four (4) “Dangerous” felony which carries a minimum of 4 years in prison; 6 years presumptive in prison; and 8 years maximum in prison.

 The key to defending a vehicular Negligent Homicide charge normally lays within a proper accident reconstruction.
 It will be important to show that, first and foremost, the accident was the other person’s fault.
 In addition, it must be shown that the defendant was not “negligent”.
 The standard of “negligence” in Arizona is a person fails to perceive a substantial and unjustifiable risk the result will occur, or that the circumstance exists.
 The risk must be of such a nature and degree that failure to perceive it constitutes a gross deviation from the standard of care that a reasonable person would observe in the situation.